paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2020-01-26-brighton_to_copenhagen.md

 Like all great railway journeys, this one starts with a cancellation.
 The Brighton Main Line has been closed due to [an incident near Three Bridges][1], so the only way to reach any destination north of Brighton is via Barnham, 27 miles to the west.
 This includes Gatwick Airport.
 A lady from Denver is going to miss her flight; flustered and bewildered at first, she soon settles into an unexpected detour via the unremarkable landscape of urban West Sussex.

 I too will miss my connection.
 Thankfully, I know from previous experience that Eurostar will rebook passengers on to a later train if there’s disruption elsewhere on the network.
-They are less accommodating if you arrive after the check-in gates have closed, 30 minutes before departure.
+They’re less accommodating should you arrive at check-in gates after they have closed, which is 30 minutes before departure.
 This is the situation I clumsily find myself in, having miscalculated the time I needed to wait for the next train to Brussels.
 A member of staff takes pity and helps me get through check-in, while another allows me to jump the queue for border control (only for the passport scanner to repeatedly fail just as the final boarding announcement is being made).
 Panicked and slightly breathless, I manage to board the train with minutes to spare.
 I’m back on track.

 * * *